KDE/documentation-docs-kdenlive-org/cutting_and_assembling/right_click_menu.rst

 .. .. versionadded:: 26.08 identify gaps in the timeline

-:guilabel:`Identify Gaps` will open a sub-menu to either including :guilabel:`All Tracks` or on the :guilabel:`Selected Track` to create timeline range marker where a gap/space in the timeline exists.
+:guilabel:`Identify Gaps` will open a sub-menu to either including :guilabel:`All Tracks` or on the :guilabel:`Selected Track` to create timeline range markers where gaps/space in the timeline exist.

-:guilabel:`Go to Marker` will pop up a sub-menu with a list of your timeline markers and will move the timeline position marker to that guide.
+:guilabel:`Go to Marker` will pop up a sub-menu with a list of your timeline markers.
+Selecting a marker from the list will move the playhead to that marker.

 :guilabel:`Insert composition` will open a sub-menu to allow you to quickly add the :ref:`Composite and Transform <composite_with_transparency>` or the :doc:`Wipe </compositing/transitions/wipe>` composition.